Some of the smallest maintenance can have the biggest impact on the value of your asset.

 Maintenance Reporting Procedure

 If you have an on-site building manager, they can, and should, report these simple items to the OC manager when they are on site.
-Residents should also have access to a maintenance reporting form online, so that they can bring matters to the attention of the building management also – see the Melb OC form here.
+Residents should also have access to a maintenance reporting form online, so that they can bring matters to the attention of the building management also – see the Melb OC maintenance request form.

 Minor Maintenance Performed Quickly and Easily